Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe

-The consistency of the quantum phase transitions we have identified in the frustrated bilinear-biquadratic model with the experimental observations provides strong evidence that a similar type of spin physics is important for the superconductivity of both iron chalcogenides and iron pnictides.
+To summarize, the present work has advanced two key results.
+First, by considering the interplay between the frustrated magnetic interactions, we establish a quantum phase diagram in which the (non-magnetic) ($\pi$,0) antiferroquadrupolar order is {\it robustly} located near the $(\pi,0)$ collinear antiferromagnetic order and an intervening $(\pi/2,\pi)$ antiferromagnetic phase, all of which break the C$_4$ symmetry and thus promote a nematic order.
+Second, this theoretical result provides the basis to understand qualitatively the quantum phase transition of FeSe under pressure.
+The similarity of the quantum phase transitions we have identified in the frustrated bilinear-biquadratic model with the experimental observations provides evidence that a similar type of spin physics is important for the emergence of superconductivity in both iron chalcogenides and iron pnictides.
 This is not to say that the orbital degrees of freedom are decoupled.
 As discussed above, the nematic order of the spin quadrupolar or dipolar orders will be coupled to the orbital order.
-Nonetheless, the interactions among the spin degrees of freedom as described in Eqs.(\ref{sigma1}) and (\ref{sigmaQ}) will give rise to superconducting pairing in FeSe -- and, by extension, other iron chalcogenides -- in a similar way as they do in the iron pnictides.
-Thus, our results not only yield the understanding of the striking recent experiments in FeSe, but also provide the evidence for a common origin of superconductivity across the extensive material classes of iron-based superconductors.
-More generally, our findings connect superconductivity of the highest $T_c$ iron-based families with that arising near an antiferromagnetic order in a broad array of strongly correlated electron systems, including the cuprates and heavy fermion metals. \\
+Nonetheless, the interactions among the spin degrees of freedom, as described in Eq.~(\ref{ham}) will give rise to superconducting pairing in FeSe -- and by extension in other iron chalcogenides -- in a similar way as they do in the iron pnictides.
+Thus, our results not only contribute to the understanding of recent experiments in FeSe, but also provide evidence for a common origin of superconductivity across the extensive material classes of iron-based superconductors.
+More generally, our findings suggest the importance of correlation-induced short-range spin exchange interactions for both the normal state and superconductivity in the iron chalcogenides.
+This provides a new linkage between the superconductivity of the highest $T_c$ iron-based families with that arising in a broad array of strongly correlated electron systems, including the cuprates and heavy fermion metals. \\